 14. The Florida Museum of Natural History is the state’s official natural history museum.
 It was founded in 1891 and relocated to the University of Florida campus in 1906.

 15. The Samuel P. Harn Museum of Art was established in 1990 and houses more than 7,000 works, focusing on African, Asian, modern and contemporary art, plus photography.
 It is one of the largest university art museums in the Southeast.

 17. Alligators, birds, and other wildlife can be seen in Gainesville at the Lake Alice wildlife area, which is on the University of Florida campus.
 There are also two bat houses nearby.

-18. The city attracted unwelcome attention in 2010 and 2011 when the Dove World Outreach Center, a local church organized and advertised a Koran-burning event.
+18. The city attracted unwelcome national and international attention in 2010 and 2011 when the Dove World Outreach Center, a local church organized and advertised a Koran-burning event.

-19. The city was a center for college activism in the 1960s and was described as being the "The Berkeley of the South" by a former UF political science professor.
+19. The city was a center for college activism in the 1960s and was once described as being the "The Berkeley of the South" by a former UF political science professor.

 20. As well as having large numbers of young people, Gainesville has also become a popular place for older people to retire to in recent years, due in part to the quality of healthcare provided by the local Shands Hospital.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.